jondkelley/eco_aprs_weather/README.md

 ### About

+Hi I'm N5IPT, or Jon.

-The `eco_aprs_weather` software is a bridge to allow ECOWITT Weather Stations to integrate with APRS weather telemetry for amateur radio.
+The `eco_aprs_weather` software is a bridge to allow for the ~$120 [ECOWITT Weather Stations](https://amzn.to/3CItgFH) so that it can output APRS weather onto terrestrial telemetry for amateur radio.
+It does this via generating `wxnow.txt`.

-This software integrates directly with ECOWITT GW brand weather stations.
+A lot of software only takes this stuff from igate, or from wunderground to APRS-IS.
+This tries to bridge the gap.
+It' a bridge!

+If you want a project you can do in a weekend with full weather on APRS try the ~$120 [ECOWITT Weather Stations](https://amzn.to/3CItgFH) gateway and this software can bridge the gap.

-Here is a possible architecture implementation of this software [the blue box(es)!]:
+Here is 1 possible architecture implementation of this software [the blue box(es)!]:

 #### Architecture Diagram